Skip to main content

 [RFC3901] was initially written at a time when IPv6 deployment was

-not widespread, focusing primarily on maintaining namespace
+not widespread, focusing primarily on maintaining name space

-RFC3901 by recommending IPv6 compatibility for authoritative DNS
+recommending IPv6 connectivity for authoritative DNS servers,

-servers, as well as recursive and stub DNS resolvers.
+recursive resolvers, and stub resolvers.

-avoiding it.
+best practices for avoiding it.

 * Guidelines for configuring authoritative DNS servers for zones.